 Northern Sunrise County and Town of Peace River

 Municipalities have had great success with the CGI and have realized the benefits of cooperation.

 Sturgeon County, City of Edmonton, City of St. Albert and Town of Morinville

 - Town Embraces Conflict (PDF, 65 KB)

 Municipal leaders from across Alberta have sat down with us to discuss their experiences with collaborative governance.

 For more information on the CGI, download the printable brochure The Smarter Way to Build Win-Win Solutions in Municipal Government.

 It's All About the Process (2006, 24 minutes) provides an inside look at how a controversy laden public meeting can be reframed into a productive encounter.
 Building on a municipal council’s desire to construct a new municipal building, it shows how a neutral facilitator, using interest-based techniques, can guide and focus the discussion, reducing the animosity and gain public acceptance for a decision making process.

 Video resources are available from the University of North Carolina School of Government.
-The School’s YouTube channel features three 3 videos on the topic of collaboration and strategic partnerships, originally created for Rick Morse’s workshop for elected officials, Saving Money by Doing Business Together.
+The school’s YouTube channel features 3 videos on the topic of collaboration and strategic partnerships, originally created for Rick Morse’s workshop for elected officials, Saving Money by Doing Business Together.

 Want to create more collaborative processes for intermunicipal planning?
 Download the report: A Process for Resolving Intermunicipal Issues.